The Biologic Therapy Core Facility:

 William Swaney, MS, operations director

-Heather Missey, senior research technician
+Heather Missey, senior research technician and quality assurance

 LOCATION: Southwest Tower, Room 717; Office: Southwest Tower, Room 719